 As mentioned above, sending the application a SIGBUS (a type of asynchronous event) allows the application to decide what to do.
 However, in this case, remember that the NVM.PM.FILE manages the PM and that the location being accessed is part of a file on that file system.
 So even if the application gets a signal preventing it from using corrupted data, a method for recovering from this situation must be provided.
 A system administrator may try to back up rest of the data in the file system before replacing the faulty PM, but with the error mechanism we've described so far, the backup application would be sent a SIGBUS every time it touched the bad location.
 What is needed in this case is a way for the NVM.PM.FILE implementation to be notified of the error so it can isolate the affected PM locations and then continue to provide access to the rest of the PM file system.
-The dashed arrows in the figure above show the necessary modification to the machine check code in Linux.
-On start-up, the NVM.PM.FILE implementation ranges of PM.
+The dashed arrows in Figure 15 show the necessary modification to the machine check code in Linux.
+On start-up, the NVM.PM.FILE implementation registers with the machine code to show it has responsibility for certain ranges of PM.
 Later, when the error occurs, NVM.PM.FILE gets called back by the mcheck component and has a chance to handle the error.